 Everything is topsy-turvy in the world of our final little donkey.
 A horse forcibly feeds straw to a man, people eat grass while sheep-shaped shepherds look on, and, in an especially refreshing reversal of roles, a donkey rides on a man's back.

-Helen is a web editor for Wellcome Collection.
+Helen is a digital editor for Wellcome Collection.